-Before she came to Appalachian in 2006, she taught at Plymouth State University in Plymouth, New Hampshire, and Southeastern Louisiana University in Hammond, Louisiana.
-She has been a visiting professor of literature, Women's Studies, and Global Studies at Bilkent University in Ankara, Turkey, and at Egerton University in Njoro, Kenya; and Northeastern University in Shenyang, China.
+Before I came to Appalachian in 2006, Dr. Dubino taught at Plymouth State University in Plymouth, New Hampshire, and Southeastern Louisiana University in Hammond, Louisiana.
+She has been a visiting professor of literature, Women's Studies, and Global Studies at: Bilkent University in Ankara, Turkey; Egerton University in Njoro, Kenya; and Northeastern University in Shenyang, China.
 She has been a Fulbright at both Egerton University and Northeastern University.

 Department: Department of Interdisciplinary Studies